velexi-corporation/VLXI-Cookiecutter-Julia/{{cookiecutter.__package_name}}/extras/references/Julia-Local-Registry-Guide.md

   * Add release notes for the initial release in the `NEWS.md` file.

+  * Merge all repository updates into the `main` branch.

 * Use the `LocalRegistry` package to register the package with the local registry.

   ```julia